cpear/BlazorComponentBus/README.md

 # BlazorComponentBus
 Enables loosely coupled messaging between Blazor UI Components.
 Yes!
 Thats right!
 UI messaging with Blazor.

-## Whats New in v2.1.0 (Thanks to [Chris Bush](https://github.com/cjbush)!)
+## Whats New in v2.2.0
-- Adds new async delegate so that Subscribe can handle an asynchronous callback
-- Extracts an IComponentBus interface so that that can be injected for testing/mocking purposes
-- Adds an extension project for Microsoft's DI framework to easily add BlazorComponentBus to an IServiceCollection
+- Updates API to include additional options for for subscribe and unsubscribe

 ## Full Working Example
 For a full working example of using Blazor Component Bus (with source code) check out this Article on [Blazor UI Composition](https://clearmeasure.com/blazor-ui-composition/).